 This character separates itself from other tanks with a high amount of active mitigation and a significant emphasis on proper MP usage.
 While there’s not that much to play within the weaponskills department, the rest of Dark Knight’s kit is complex and interesting.

 You have to remember that even tanks have a decent damage output in FFXIV.
 They also have multiple combos and rotations to manage, as well as some really interesting cooldowns to use.

 After the Shadowbringers update, tanks as a role received some significant changes.
-They still have to generate enmity to make sure that monsters are focussing them.
+They still have to generate enmity to make sure that monsters are focusing them.
 However, the mechanics have been changed from using special skills designed solely for that purpose into passive effects that let all your actions produce more enmity.
 Also, each tank has a toggled ability that allows them to increase it even further.